loiskilberg/FinalProject/source/03_testPrinting.rst

 .. index:: test printing

-In this step, you will produce a test print to check for alignment.
+In this section, you will produce a test print to check for alignment.
 If anything needs adjusting, go back and correct it, then do another test print.

 Requirements
 ============